How To Create A Facebook Retargeting Campaign | Easy Guide

 Why Should Retailers Use Facebook Retargeting?

-In the example above, if Mike was not “reminded” of the brown suede boots he previously looked at – there is a good chance he would have forgot about them completely.
+In the example above, if Mike was not “reminded” of the brown suede boots he previously looked at – there is a good chance he would have forgotten about them completely.
 Also, many shoppers don’t want to spend time retracing their steps to find products all over again – which is why Facebook retargeting can be so effective.
+It brings the products the customer may have forgotten about to the front of their attention.

 If retailers can catch their customers at the right point in the shopping journey and keep their products / brand top of mind, there is very good chance they will profit.